postman-cs/cs-cli/README.md

 Turn 6 months of customer calls into actionable insights in 5 minutes.

-Just type `cs-cli` and answer 3 simple questions: who, when, and what.
+Just type `cs-cli` and answer 3 simple questions:
+- WHO: Which Customer?
+- WHEN: How far back do you want to go?
+- WHAT: Calls?
+Emails?

 Critical customer issues hide in a sea of data; by the time they surface, most of the time you're too late.
 This tool changes that.